-A. Academic Requirements: 24 credit hours over four years Honors courses- 15 credit hours (may also satisfy core requirements) Research component- 9 credit hours consisting of 3 hrs.
+A. Academic Requirements: 24 credit hours over four years

+Honors courses- 15 credit hours (may also satisfy core requirements)

+Research component- 9 credit hours consisting of

+3 hrs.
 Honors Research Colloquium 6 hrs.
-Honors Thesis/Project R Service Requirements: Prior to graduation students must meet a service
+Honors Thesis/Project

 B. Service Requirements: Prior to graduation, students must meet a service requirement.
 This may be accomplished by completion of specified courses with a service component or by completion of an individual contract detailing the kind of service and its relationship to learning.